 Every Alaska school board must and does use enrollment and revenue projections in the development of annual budgets.
 The Association of Alaska School Boards supports clarification of the law explicitly to allow the use of projections of enrollment and revenues as valid bases upon which to develop a plan for reduction in force under AS 14.20.177.
-The term "financial exigency" must be defined in statute to specifically allow the use of projections, and the March 16 non-retention provision should be eliminated to give districts the latitude to adequately plan a quality educational program that meets the needs of students.
+The term "financial exigency" must be defined in statute to specifically allow the use of projections to give districts the latitude to adequately plan a quality educational program that meets the needs of students.